RaynorUE/snich/FeatureRoadmap.md

 ## [Things to investigate]()
 - sysparm_transaction_scope  ... does this put things in the right places???? also sysparm_record_scope
-- Compare File to server, used in "on save" functionality.
-- On File Save
-    - Actions to take when saving a file
-        - Execute Compare record to server version code.
-        - If differences abort save
         - Update success save message with current update set name.
 - Ability to "Get entire record JSON" for direct / manual editing and syncing back to instance.
     - Need to think about file/folder structure here...
 Same naming scheme as tableconfig for table, and just .json extension...
 Yea!